-Effective January 1, 2012, Boston College implemented a new type of retiree medical program, a Retiree Medical Savings Account (RMSA.)
-This new plan will apply to full-time Boston College employees who were hired on or after January 1, 2006.
-It will also apply to full-time employees who were already employed on January 1, 2006, but whose age plus service on that date totaled less than 55 "points" (which was communicated via personal letter in March of 2005).
+Effective January 1, 2012, Boston College implemented a new type of retiree medical program, a Retiree Medical Savings Account (RMSA).
+This new plan applies to full-time Boston College employees who were hired on or after January 1, 2006.
+It also applies to full-time employees who were already employed on January 1, 2006, but whose age plus service on that date totaled less than 55 "points" (which was communicated via personal letter in March of 2005).
 Please feel free to contact the Benefits Office (2-3329) if there are any questions regarding points or "grandfathered" coverage.